LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 1. You may want to monetize it.
 2. Even if you don't make anything you can get some reputation in the job market.
-3. When you have enough content Google will allow you to use google Adsense so you can make some money when someone visits your site.
+3. When you have enough content Google will allow you to use Google Adsense so you can make some money when someone visits your site.

-I used my domain on a github Pages repo but because I had no blogging engine I had to manually enclose every single paragraph in html tags.
+I used my domain on a github Pages repo but because I had no blogging engine.
+I had to manually enclose every single paragraph in html tags.

-To get around that I used Jekyll which works well but if you want to learn React or have trouble grasping the concepts that's where you can use Gatsby to not only write awesome blogs but also learn about React components on the side and syntax.
+To get around that I used Jekyll which works well but if you want to learn React or have trouble grasping the concepts that's where you can use Gatsby to not only write awesome blogs and learn about React syntax but you can abstract the UI into separate loosely coupled and high cohesive components.

 ## Exciting!
 How to get started? ##